SteveMcGrath/docker-nessus_monitor/Readme.md

 * [Nessus Network Monitor product page](http://www.tenable.com/products/nessus-network-monitor)
 * [Nessus Network Monitor latest docs](https://docs.tenable.com/pvs/Content/AboutPVS.htm)

+Please note that as this is a network sniffer, you will either need to attach a second interface with mirrored traffic or run the container in privileged mode to listen to the physical interface.

 # Build files

 The github repository for the build files is located [here](https://github.com/stevemcgrath/docker-nessus_monitor).